If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

 7. Fish Oils

-Fish oils are great, and you should take tons of these prior to a race.
+Fish oils are great, and it’s a good idea to take them prior to a race.

-Fish oils are anti-inflammatories, so they are very adept at helping your body heal afterward.
+Fish oils are anti-inflammatory, so they help your body heal afterward.

 Fish oils have so many other benefits that you might notice other improvements while you’re at it.